 My memoir, THE NEXT 15 MINUTES (Behler, 2011), takes readers on a wild ride of salvation, finding answers to a scary diagnosis on the ski slopes.
-Click here to order from Amazon or here to order a signed copy from me.
+Click here to order.

 As a ski patroller, I use explosives to prevent avalanches and my EMT training to save lives.
 When my husband got sick, it was the most important job yet: rescue him.
 My training taught me how to survive any crisis, even a terrible diagnosis: just calm down and breathe.
 During the twelve months waiting for the liver transplant that would save him, I conquered my greatest fear by returning to the mountains.
 I mined our lives spent skiing, climbing, and exploring the wilderness for lessons I could apply to our current dilemma.
 THE NEXT FIFTEEN MINUTES offers a rare glimpse into the strange and fascinating world of ski area work, where steep terrain and deep snow, the twin fuels that run our business, can teach us how to get through the worst trials just fifteen minutes at a time.